abramadams/wkhtml/readme.md

 Similar to the wkhtmltopdf, this will take an html string and convert it to an image (PNG).

 ##PDF Utilities
-The `pdf.cfc` component also has methods to retrieve information about the pdf, as well as add an image to the pdf.
-This can be used to overly custom html on top of a PDF, for example:
+The `pdf.cfc` component also has methods to retrieve information about the pdf(`getInfo`), as well as add an image to the pdf (`addImage`).
+This can be used to overlay custom html on top of a PDF, for example:
 ```javascript
 public function addImageToPDF( pdfSource, html, pdfDestination ){
     var wkhtmlpdf = wkhtml.pdf();